 7. Lockout/tagout

-The accidental start up of a machine creates the potential for exposure to electrical hazards, gas, steam and moving parts in the point of operation.
+The accidental start-up of a machine creates the potential for exposure to electrical hazards, gas, steam, and moving parts at the point of operation.
 A lockout or tagout device, such as an approved padlock or a combination lock, prevents machine startup by physically blocking the engagement of the required components for the machine to function.

 Educate your workers about the importance of using lockout/tagout devices.
 Be mindful of workers who speak other languages and ensure the information is communicated to them as well.